t2-world/t2.world/t2-PROTOCOL-API.md

 **description**

-this method add a new passport with the given parameters.
+This method add a new passport NFT for sender(wallet address of creator). contains sender, title, detail, and reputation.

-该方法创建一个创建者wallet address 为sender的新的passport NFT. 包含title, detail, reputation 等信息.

-由于是被T2World调用, sender地址是T2World的地址, 需要传递用户的wallet address.

-需要验证该方法的调用地址是否为T2World. 可以由合约创建者设置T2World合约的地址.
+As the contract is called by T2World, the method need a sender(wallet address of creator) parameter. and need to verify that the calling address of this method is T2World. author can set the address of T2World to this contract.

 ### getPassports